ludvikjerabek/StopSaver/README.md

 ### Standalone Installation

-Download the correct standalone version of the application for your system from the releases area.
+Download the correct standalone version of the application for your system from the [releases area](https://github.com/ludvikjerabek/StopSaver/releases)

 Note: Standalone install will not auto launch when you login.
 This configuration will need to be done manually.

 ### Installation by MSI Installers

-Download the correct version of the MSI package for your system from the releases area.
+Download the correct version of the MSI package for your system from the [releases area](https://github.com/ludvikjerabek/StopSaver/releases)

 Once installation is completed, you can launch Stop Saver from the application menu.